dropdog/docs/docs/development.md

  - There must be only one unique issue and no duplicates.
  - If an issue refers to an old issue reopen it and don't create a new issue.

- - On the issue you must include
+ On the issue you must include:

   - steps to reproduce the issue
   - files that are related
   - the webpage(s) that shows the issue